Formal Verification of Multi-Paxos for Distributed Consensus: Multi-Paxos with Preemption, and overall proof improvements

-Preemption is described informally in Lamport's description of Basic Paxos in Figure \ref{fig-lapaxos-paper}, in the paragraph about abandoning a proposal.
-Preemption has an acceptor reply to a proposer, in both Phases 1b and 2b, if the proposer's ballot is stale i.e., the acceptor has seen a higher ballot than the one just received from the proposer.
-This reply is a hint to the proposer to increase its ballot number.
+Preemption is described informally in Lamport's description of Basic Paxos in \figref{fig-lapaxos-paper}, in the paragraph after the two phases.
+It is about when and how to let a proposer abandon its current ballot.
+Specifically, preemption makes an acceptor reply to a proposer, instead of doing nothing as in the specifications discussed so far, in both Phases 1b and 2b, if the proposer's ballot is preempted, i.e., the acceptor has seen a higher ballot than the one just received from the proposer.

-To specify preemption, each of Phases 1b and 2b adds a new case for when the acceptor receives a lower ballot than some ballot it has seen before.
-We also define predicate $Preempt$ that specifies how proposers update $proBallot$ upon receiving a preemption message.
-Figure~\ref{fig-spec-pmt} shows Phase 1b with and without the modifications to add preemption.
-Modifications to Phase 2b are similar and are omitted for brevity.